zephyrproject-rtos/zephyr/doc/porting/arch.rst

 * thread-to-ISR
 * ISR-to-thread

-There are two types of context switches: cooperative and preemptive.
+There are two types of context switches: :dfn:`cooperative` and :dfn:`preemptive`.

-* A **cooperative** context switch happens when a thread willfully gives the control to another thread.
+* A *cooperative* context switch happens when a thread willfully gives the control to another thread.
 There are two cases where this happens

   * When a thread explicitly yields.
   * When a thread tries to take an object that is currently unavailable and is willing to wait until the object becomes available.

-* A **preemptive** context switch happens either because an ISR or a task causes an operation that schedules a thread of higher priority than the one currently running, if the currently running thread is a task.
+* A *preemptive* context switch happens either because an ISR or a task causes an operation that schedules a thread of higher priority than the one currently running, if the currently running thread is a task.
   An example of such an operation is releasing an object on which the thread